Z3r0Un1x/NoLMTAntiPorn/README.md

 # NoLMTAntiPorn
 `NoLMTAntiPorn` is a simple cmd-line interface ***password reader*** for `LMTAntiPorn`.
-It can read the app's password (which "encrypted/protected" with combination of DES, MD5 and encoded by Base64) *directly* as plain-text without any decryption method.
+It can read the app's password (which "encrypted/protected" with combination of DES, MD5 and encoded by Base64) *directly* as plain-text without any decryption methods.

 Worked with LMTAntiPorn version 3.1 and lower (tested on Windows 10 64-bit).